-Talbot states (vol. i. p.
-110) that when Col. Talbot commenced his settlement in 1802, "there was not a single christian habitation within forty miles of his residence."
-This city, then York, he describes, after 1818, as being the most westerly town in the Upper Province; and asserts that between this and Amherstburg, a distance of 325 miles, few villages, and those few of a diminutive size, are to be met with.
-Dundas, Ancaster, and Burford, he declares to be the only places which, from the multitude of their inhabitants bear the least resemblance to villages; and the whole Population of the three together, he represents as "not exceeding 600 souls.-(Vol. i. p.
+Talbot states (vol. i., p.
+110) that when Col. Talbot commenced his settlement in 1802, "there was not a single christian habitation within forty miles of his ... residence."
+This city, (then York) he describes, after 1818, as being the most westerly town in the Upper Province; and asserts that between this and Amherstburg, a distance of 325 miles, few villages, and those few of a diminutive size, are to be met with.
+Dundas, Ancaster, and Burford, he declares to be the only places which, from the multitude of their inhabitants, bear the least resemblance to villages; and the whole population of the three together, he represents as " not exceeding 600 souls."
+(Vol. i., p.
 120.)
-Thirty years before the time of his writing (he published in 1824), "there was not," he says, "a single human habitation between York (this city) and the French settlements on the St. Clair, excepting the widely scattered and undisturbed retreats of the numerous Indian tribes, most of whom," he adds, "have since retired to more remote regions."-Vol. i. p.
-121.
+Thirty years before the time of his writing (he published in 1824), "there was not," he says, "a single human habitation between York (this city) and the French settlements on the St. Clair, excepting the widely scattered and undisturbed retreats of the numerous Indian tribes, most of whom," he adds, "have since retired to more remote regions."
+(Vol. i., p.
+121.)

-Dr. Howison, the third edition of whose sketches bears date 1825;

-in describing a journey which he took from the Talbot Road to the head of Lake Erie, mentions (p.
+Dr. Howison, the third edition of whose sketches bears date 1825, in describing a journey which he took from the Talbot Road to the head of Lake Erie, mentions (p.
 199) that his road lay through what were then called the Long Woods, where there was a stretch of 37 miles of uninterrupted forest with only one house within the whole distance; just such a solitary trip as I had myself the pleasure of making last summer in Iowa, with the exception that the solitude consists there of prairie, instead of forest.

-These wildernesses are now filled with Towns and Villages-many of them of considerable size and beauty; and numbers of them wealthy.
+These wildernesses are now filled with towns and villages-many of them of considerable size and beauty; and numbers of them wealthy.
 Let us look at a few of them.

-The site of this large and handsome city, was, in 1793, occupied by a single Indian Wigwam (Talbot, vol. i. p.
-100); inhabited as would appear from Bouchette (vol. i. p.
+The site of this large and handsome city, was, in 1793, occupied by a single Indian Wigwam (Talbot, vol. i., 100): inhabited as would appear from Bouchette (vol. i., p.
 89), by two families of Mississaugas.
-By a gentleman, Thomas Ridout, Esq., of the Bank of Upper Canada, who came to this city in 1797, when it contained only twelve families, I have been informed that the Indians were so numerous and powerful in the neighbourhood, and withal disposed to be so troublesome, that a block house was erected by the Government for the protection of the citizens from their depredations.
-A few years ago I had the pleasure of dining with an old farmer on the Don, who told me he built, I forget whether the first or second house in it.
-The lot, on King Street, of course, was given him for nothing, on condition of building on it; and he might have had as many as he pleased on the same terms.
-The Government House was at that time a tent; erected, I believe, in the ravine east of the present site of the Parliament Buildings.
+A few years ago I had the pleasure of dining with an old farmer on the Don, who told me that he built, I forget whether the first or second house in it.
+The lot, on King Street of course, was given him for nothing, on condition of building on it; and he might have had as many as he pleased on the same terms.
+The Government House was at that time a tent; erected, I believe, in the ravine East of the present site of the Parliament Buildings.
 Having been an old Loyalist Volunteer, my friend received his supplies of flour from the Commissariat, there being then none to be had anywhere else.
-He had the choice of the whole neighbourhood, including the present site of greater part of the city, as a farm; but he selected the bank of the Don, three miles from this, on account of its being better land-a choice which will not surprise any one if the description given by Talbot makes any approach to the truth.
-His account which we quote as a curiosity, is as follows:-
+He had the choice-of the whole neighbourhood, including the present site of greater part of the city, as a farm; but he selected the bank of the Don, three miles from this, on account of its being better land-a choice which will not surprise any one if the description given by Talbot makes any approach to the truth.
+His account, which we quote as a curiosity, is as follows :-